lepperm/Learning-Log/Pages/roadmap.md

 permalink: /roadmap/
 ---

-Due to moving unexpectedly in early 2021, this roadmap is currently pending a rewrite and will be reworked once I have returned to my regular self-directed learning.
+Due to moving unexpectedly in 2021, this roadmap is currently pending a rewrite and will be reworked once I have returned to my regular self-directed learning.
+Please check my posts for what I'm currently up to!